“Give me your tired, your poor,

 Which is why I’m so confused.

-On Friday, Donald Trump issued an executive order which, as the New York Times worded it,
+In his very first month as POTUS, Donald Trump issued an executive order which, as the New York Times worded it,

 ”…indefinitely barred Syrian refugees from entering the United States, suspended all refugee admissions for 120 days and blocked citizens of seven Muslim-majority countries, refugees or otherwise, from entering the United States for 90 days: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.”